SrijaAdhya12/testing/.github/ISSUE_TEMPLATE/bug_report.md

-# This is a bug report template
+# This is a bug report issue

 - [] Is this a valid bug?
+- [] Are you a experienced developer?